pyjom/pyjom.github.io/_tabs/about.md

 order: 4
 ---

 Welcome!
-I am John Jomari R. Arubio an aspiring Data Professional.
+I am John Jomari R. Arubio an aspiring Data Professionals.
 I'm a Freelance Data Analyst using real-world data to generate statistical insights.
 I have experienced working and collaborating with Data Scientist, Data Engineer and Machine Learning Engineer at Omdena and GDSC-PUP.

 Feel free to go to the categories section to look into my personal projects.